AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 5,Eva Brown,eva@example.com,2023-05-30
 ```

-This file gives us structured, readable data—perfect for a tool to analyze.
+This file gives us structured, readable data - perfect for a tool to analyze.

 ### Step 3: Convert the CSV to Parquet
 We’ll now create a Parquet version of the same data using Python.
 This shows how easily you can support both file types in your tools.